 Approximately 44 percent of all households have a dog with the percentage rising with each day.

-- Less accidental shock.
-Have you ever feel...
+- No more accidental press - Have you ever feel...

 With so many pet families in this country, it’s mind-boggling that 3.3 million pets wind up in shelters every year.
 And that’s not even the most surprising statistic about pet adoption.